"Lego" is derived from the Danish phrase leg godt, which means "play well".

 When Micah received video footage showing the impact of Lego on the communities he had sent it to, he was incredibly moved and resolved to ramp up Lego collection and fund raising and travel to Uganda himself.
 As he prepared to make the trip, the video footage was widely shared online and picked up by several major media outlets.
 Lego donations poured in.

-In December 2015, Micah, now aged 9, arrived in the Kumi District—one of the poorest areas of Uganda—with his father and hundreds of pounds of donated Lego.
+In December 2015, Micah, then aged 9, arrived in the Kumi District—one of the poorest areas of Uganda—with his father and hundreds of pounds of donated Lego.
 Micah conducted Lego seminars at local schools, hospitals, and orphanages, and supplied Lego for their continued use.
 He also gave every child he met a small Lego mini-build to take home.
 Most of them have no other toys.

 While doing all he could to help the kids he met in Uganda, Micah’s life was changed as well.
 He saw how different the lives of these children on the other side of the world were, and yet, how easy it was to relate to them through Lego.